KrystalSoftwareBangladesh/CMS-RTL/replit.md

-# CMS-RTL - Transportation Logistics Website
+# Rising Trading Ltd. - Global Trading Website

 ## Overview
-A Vue 3 transportation/logistics website UI built with Vite, TypeScript, Tailwind CSS, and Vue Router.
-Features a modular component architecture with reusable base components and centralized data management.
+A Vue 3 website for Rising Trading Ltd. - a global trading company based in Bangladesh.
+Features a modular component architecture with reusable base components, centralized data management, and custom theme colors based on the company logo.

 ## Project Architecture
 - **Framework**: Vue 3 with Composition API